joakim/tent-share/README.md

 For an app to share a link, it would first create a `link` post, then create a `share` post referencing it.
 The interface would of course simplify this for the user.
 One would either copy + paste as today, or better, have a universal "Share on Tent" button to embed on websites, or even better, a browser plugin that lets you share whatever you're viewing with the click of a button.
 To the whole world, or to someone specific.
 (I'm working on this…)

 A `share` post may reference posts of any type.
-But for now, people are used to only being able to sharing links, and I expect that's what this post type would be used for in the beginning.
+But people are used to only share links, and I expect that's what this post type would be used for to begin with.
 So apps should as a minimum be able to render a link.
 It could be as easy as outputting the URL as a link, or as awesome as rendering an embed or a preview of the link's destination using something like [IFramely](http://iframely.com/).
 Easily beats Facebook's limited previews and Twitter's whitelisted cards.

 #### Share _anything_, you say?